ZubinMehta27/causal-impact-of-marketing-spend/references.md

-# Causal Inference Literature Review
+# Literature Review

-This document provides a unified, clean, academically standard **APA-style** literature review reference file.
+This document provides a unified, clean, academically standard **APA-style** literature review for the Causal Impact of Marketing Spend project.
-All sections now use APA in-text citation style — e.g., *(Pearl & Mackenzie, 2018)* — and a single consolidated reference list.

----

 ## 1. Historical Context and Seminal Works